 Consign your jewelry & watches with no risk

-By working with one of the world’s few auctions that deals only with fine jewelry, you have access to a specialized team with decades of experience assessing the quality and value of jewelry, and the best way to sell it.
-With bidders from over 40 countries competing for your jewelry, selling jewelry with Fortuna is a rewarding and exciting experience, with no risk at all.
+By working with one of the world’s few auctions that deals primarily with fine jewelry and timepieces, you have access to a specialized team with decades of experience assessing the quality and value of your piece, and the best way to sell it.
+With bidders from over 46 countries competing for your items, selling your jewelry and watches with Fortuna is a rewarding and exciting experience, with no risk at all.

-After you consign your jewelry, our team of specialists will research, photograph, and market the collection globally.
-If the jewelry does not sell for the minimum price that you agree with, we return it to you with no fees at all.
-This is unprecedented in an industry where the norm is to charge the sellers costly fees—whether the jewelry sells or not.
+After you consign your piece, our team of specialists will research, photograph, and market the collection globally.
+If the jewelry or watch does not sell for the minimum price that you agree with, we return it to you with no fees at all.
+This is unprecedented in an industry where the norm is to charge the sellers costly fees—whether the item sells or not.

 Consigning to Auction

 1. Get a Free Valuation

 Our jewelry experts will give you their best assessment as to what your piece would fetch at auction.
 There are many factors to consider, such as condition, age, provenance, quality, current market conditions, and rarity.
 We will also explain the details and timetable of the auction.
-Jewelry valuations are free, and you are not obligated to put your items in auction thereafter.
+Jewelry and watch valuations are free, and you are not obligated to put your items in auction thereafter.